Showing posts with label mithun. Show all posts

 here I shall return where nature is unbound and where still stands time."

-Incidentally, the day I left Bomdo was the biggest festival of the Adis, the Solung.
+Incidentally, the day I left Bomdo was the biggest festival of the Adis, the Solung puja.
 The significant activity during this festival is that of sacrificing Mithuns.
 Five Mithuns were hung in the morning and I meticulously videotaped two of them.
 Millet beer was served for everyone and a dish made of fried Mithun stomach.
 After a stomach full of stomach, I packed up and left on my bike and was contemplating the day and the field season while I was slithering down the winding road from Bomdo to Yingkiong.
 Somewhere in the back of my mind I realised why Mithuns are so important for the Adis, not only are they a major protein source, they are also an essential part of all the rituals and festivals that go on throughout the year.
-My mind kept ringing 'The king is dead.
-Long live the king.'
+My mind kept ringing 'The queen is dead.
+Long live the queen.'

 An eight year old Mithun, she gave birth to many successors